Monoma: Training and Rehabilitation Via Games and Music

 Monoma hardware and training software are fully customizable tools with a broad range of applications.
 Clients with medium to severe cases of kinetic, cognitive, neurological or sensory deficits can benefit from the regular use of Monoma.
 Our system is appropriate for learning and therapeutic sessions at rehabilitation centers, clinics, special schools, mainstream schools, private therapeutic centers or at home (with therapists/educators).
 Professionals from a variety of fields (occupational therapists , physical therapists, music therapists, teachers and Special Education Needs professionals) have been customizing our system to match their exact needs.

 "It is simple, versatile and can be used for sensorimotor, motor, cognitive, learning, creative and communication training!
 The way it combines lights and sound is instantly rewarding.
 It is more physical than just a touchscreen and more clearcut than papers, pencils and colors.
-Most importantly, it is really fun to use!" says Stavros Psaroudakis, MSc Psychology & Special Needs Educator.
+Most importantly, it is really fun to use!" says Stavros Psaroudakis, MSc Psychology and Special Needs Educator.

 Monoma solves two distinct problems of people with neuromuscular, sensory and cognitive challenges: